 The appellant, Yogi M P Singh, has been vocal in his criticism, stating that the Joint Director (Karmik) and the Directorate of Medical and Health have made a “mockery of the RTI Act.

-When PIOs deliberately transfer applications to the wrong districts or claim “lack of clarity” despite having the files in their possession, it suggests more than just incompetence.
-It points toward a deliberate attempt to protect Dr. P.K.
+When PIOs deliberately transfer applications to the wrong districts or claim “lack of clarity” even though they have the files in their possession, it suggests more than mere incompetence.
+It points toward a deliberate attempt to protect Dr P.K.
 Yadav and the owners of Chhote Lal Bind Hospital.

 The right to reason is an indispensable part of a sound administrative system,” the appellant noted in his submission.
 Without a reason for inaction, the administration ceases to be a public service and becomes a tool for private interests.